dahak-metagenomics/dahak/docs/quickstart.md

 <br />
 <br />

-### Assembly
+## Assembly

-We will run two assembler workflows using the two assemblers implemented in Dahak: SPAdes and Megahit.
+We will run two assembler workflows using the Megahit assembler workflow implemented in Dahak.

+(See the [Assembly Snakemake](assembly_snakemake.md) page for details on these options.)

 Create a JSON file that defines a Snakemake configuration dictionary: